sourabhk19/Real-Time-Vandalism-Detector/README.md

 - Sliding Window Approach is used to extract small windows which could potentially contain Vandalism.
 - Every window is passed to SSIM and if the value is below a set threshold, alert is generated.

+## How to Run
+- Make sure you have all the python libraries installed.
+(I suggest installing Anaconda)
+- On Windows, use command prompt to run 'python vandalism-detector'
+  - ### Arguments
+    -'python vandalism-detector -v "path to video file"' -'python vandalism-detector -a "Monitoring Area size "'

 ## Acknowledgements
 [PyImageSearch](https://www.pyimagesearch.com/) tutorials have been extremely useful for utilizing various python libraries.